sdiehl/wiwinwlh/tutorial.md

 "foo" :: IsString a => a
 ```

-We can also derive IsString for newtypes using GeneralizedNewtypeDeriving,
+We can also derive IsString for newtypes using ``GeneralizedNewtypeDeriving``,
 although much of the safety of the newtype is then lost if it is interchangeable
 with other strings.